How to back up a WordPress site?

 - Broken authentication & broken access control

 - Website breakdown and downtime due to software failure

 - Hosting server crash due to defect or natural disaster

-- Website hack, injection flaws (PHP injections), Cross-Site Scripting (XSS), brute-force attacks, DDoS, and other external threats
+- Website hacks, injection flaws (PHP injections), Cross-Site Scripting (XSS), brute-force attacks, DDoS, and other external threats

 - Insider threat (malicious or by mistake)